ShlomiHillel/ShlomiHillel/README.md

 --->

 ## Languages and Technologies
-These are some of the languages and technologies that I've used in the past and that I am currenly using :
+These are some of the languages and technologies that I've used in the past / I am currenly using :

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000000?style=flat&logo=javascript)
 ![HTML5](https://img.shields.io/badge/-HTML5-000000?style=flat&logo=html5)